 Prepare your running gear before it’s time to go

-Check the weather before your run (for example, the night before), and put together all your running gear in one place, including socks, shoes, warm layers such as long-sleeve shirts, a jacket, any reflective gear you may need, and your GPS watch.
+The night before you run, put together all your running gear in one place, including socks, shoes, warm layers such as long-sleeve shirts, a jacket, any reflective gear you may need, and your GPS watch.

 Plan a reward